This page may contain affiliate links. Learn More.

 Bugs in the garden can be a real challenge.
 But is reaching for a can of spray the best first choice?
 Organic gardening is a great idea, but can you really garden without pesticides?
+This is an important thing to learn about gardening for beginners.

 There are many things to consider before you take drastic measures.
 Remember when you use spray, it kills more than just pests in the garden and it can be harmful for you and your family.